Jamamel/getcleanData/README.md

 ##Comments

 The code hasn't been modularized at all into functions and as a consequence of that, quite a lot of objects are created.
-As of now, the extimated memory usage of the workspace after successful completion of the scrit is around **610 MB** of RAM.
+As of now, the extimated memory usage of the workspace after successful completion of the script is around **610 MB** of RAM.
 I'm running the script on a **2010 MacBook Pro**, with a **2.4 GHz Intel Core i5**,**4 GB 1067 MHz DDR3 of RAM Memory**, and **OSX 10.9.4**.
+Using the wrapper made available under function `output()` in [run_analysisf.R](https://github.com/Jamamel/getcleanData/blob/master/run_analysisf.R) should help in this respect.

 Running a quick benchmark and profiling test:

-- processing time is around 70 seconds after 10 iterations (I was streaming "Match of the Day"" and committing to Github at the time... hehe).
+- processing time is around 70 seconds after 10 iterations (I was streaming "Match of the Day", hadn't bult the function wrapper and committing to Github at the time... hehe).
 ```R
 Unit: seconds
            expr      min       lq   median       uq     max neval